tensorush/tensorush.github.io/content/psg.md

 - ## **Learn to Loosen the Reins**

 Practice the art of letting go.
-Let the chance play into your game.
+Let chance play into your game.
 Be comfortable with it.

 <!-- Justice vs Death -->